neelamari/intake/README.md

 # Deployment
 --set endpoint and login

 bluemix api https://api.ng.bluemix.net

 --login

 bluemix login -u <your userid>

 --set orgs and spaces

 cf target -o <your organization>
 cf target -s <your space>

 --deploying application.

-modify the manifest.yml with the  name you used for MongoDB Service
+Modify the manifest file with the service name you used

 cf push